Synergistic Benefits of Joint Molecule Generation and Property Prediction: Discussion

 \section{Discussion}

 In this paper, we introduced $\HyF$, a transformer-based joint model that combines an autoregressive decoder and a bidirectional encoder within a single set of shared parameters, using an alternating attention mechanism and joint pre-training.
+We showed that $\HyF$ provides synergistic benefits in conditional sampling, representation learning and out-of-distribution property prediction, with ablations highlighting the specific contributions of alternating attention and joint training.
+Furthermore, we validated the utility of joint modeling in a real-world antimicrobial peptide design task.
+Our results indicate that $\HyF$ successfully unifies molecular generation and property prediction for SMILES-based molecular representations, opening the avenue for the integration into real-world drug discovery pipelines, where informative molecular representations, robustness to OOD examples and robust conditional sampling are crucial.

 \paragraph{Limitations \& Future Work} However, joint modeling introduces an inherent trade-off.
 While shared parameters promote synergistic benefits and learning unified representations, they may limit task-specific specialization.
 Therefore, a promising direction for future work is designing dynamic or modular attention architectures that allocate capacity across tasks more flexibly, while preserving synergistic benefits.
 Moreover, to ensure fair comparison with prior work and isolate the effect of joint learning, we deliberately restricted model scale and relied on a fixed set of analytically computed descriptors.
 The extent to which the observed synergistic benefits carry over to other modalities, such as 3D structures, morphology or transcriptomics, remains an open question.